The

 provide editors with technical, procedural, and

-legal support and ensure their editorial decisions
+legal support, ensuring their editorial decisions

 factors.

 1.2.
-Editors: The
+Editors:

-editors shall follow the industry best practice,
+The editors shall follow the industry best practice,

 including but not limited to ensuring the editorial